PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 Your PM complains that the team is moving too slowly.
 The engineering team says there is too much technical debt.
 Sound familiar?
 This is caused by engineers having the wrong mindset.

 Slow velocity is usually a result of [over-engineering](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/).
-"Engineers hate doing growth.
+"Many engineers don't have a growth engineering mindset.
 They want to implement elegant solutions to complex problems.
 Growth engineering is the opposite of that", says Alexey.

 ### How to fix it